The Standard for Public Code is a set of criteria that supports public organizations in developing and maintaining software and policy together.

 For the codebase to be completely certified every meaningful line of code, and the commits behind the code, need to meet the Standard.

-If codebases have been completely audited from the first merge request they can be completely be certified as compliant with the Standard for Public Code immediately.
+If codebases have been completely audited from the first merge request they can be immediately certified as compliant with the Standard for Public Code.

 The goals for the Standard for Public Code

 This Standard supports developers, designers, business management and policy makers to:

 - develop high quality software and policy for better public service delivery